-The Village shall use laboratories which are certified by the State of Illinois pursuant to the Illinois Clinical Laboratory Act or that meet the accreditation requirements of the National Institute of Drug Abuse (NIDA) (or its successor) to perform drug and/or alcohol testing for such testing and shall be responsible for maintaining the identity and integrity of the sample.
+The Village shall use laboratories which are certified by the State of Illinois pursuant to the Illinois Clinical Laboratory Act or that meet the accreditation requirements of the National Institute of Drug Abuse (NIDA) to perform drug and/or alcohol testing for such testing and shall be responsible for maintaining the identity and integrity of the sample.
 Prior to the test, employees shall identify any prescription drugs which they may have taken recently, and the approximate time and dosage taken.
 Any positive test results which are attributable to prescription drugs taken in accordance with a physician's prescription and instructions shall not be used in any manner adverse to the employee.
-The passing of urine will not be directly witnessed unless the laboratory does not have a "clean room" for submitting samples, or where there is reasonable suspicion to believe that the employee may tamper with the testing procedure.
-In the case of urine or blood testing, if the first test results in a positive finding, a GC/MS (gas chromatography mass spectrometry) confirmatory test, or an equivalent or more scientifically accurate confirmatory test shall be conducted.
+The passing of urine will not be directly witnessed unless there is reasonable suspicion to believe that the employee may tamper with the testing procedure.
+If the first test results in a positive finding, a GC/MS (gas chromatography mass spectrometry) confirmatory test shall be conducted.
+An initial positive screening test shall not be submitted to the Village; only GC/MS confirmatory test results will be reported to the Village.
+If the Village, contrary to the foregoing, receives the results of a positive first test which is not confirmed as provided above, such information shall not be used in any manner adverse to the employee.
+Within two (2) days of receipt, the Village shall provide an employee with a copy of any test results which the Village received with respect to such employee.
+The Village shall be liable for the costs of any tests conducted at the Village's direction.